Tennis

 Visual Skills Facilitate Stroke Improvements

-When you use this ability to see the ball coming out of the frame, taking your first step on time, then you are more likely to be able to find an ideal posture, position, and balance to strike the ball.
+When you use this ability to see the ball coming out of the frame and take your first step on time, then you are more likely to be able to find an ideal posture, position, and balance to strike the ball.
 You can see John Eagleton and the crew talking a lot about loading, and exploding, and in order to execute that well, it requires good positioning with some balance, if you are off balance, then you will not have control of your shot.
-Generating the maximum amount of rotation for the best efficiency is great, and what makes it best is when you also hit the ball in the ideal part of the strings, which is all facilitated by the interaction between your visual reaction leading to your very accurate footwork to the ball.
-I often ask my students, ‘What is the goal of footwork’, they answer ‘to get to the ball’.
+Generating the maximum amount of rotation for the best efficiency is great, and what makes it best is when you also hit the ball in the ideal part of the strings, which is all facilitated by the interaction between your visual reaction, leading to your very accurate footwork to the ball.
+I often ask my students, ‘What is the goal of footwork?’ and they answer, ‘to get to the ball.’
 Visual training for tennis takes issue with that answer because it is not specific enough.
-As my good friend, Master Tennis Professional, Ken De Hart says, ‘The formula for a great shot is P+P=P. The first P is position, The second is Posture, and the third is Possession’, this means you have possession of the ball in your strings.
+As my good friend, Master Tennis Professional Ken De Hart, says, ‘The formula for a great shot is P+P=P. The first P is position, the second is Posture, and the third is Possession’, which means you have possession of the ball in your strings.
 If you don’t have possession of the shot, then every other technical consideration goes out the window.
-You will find it nearly impossible to have world class technique because every technical consideration relies on ideal positioning, which relies on the interaction between your vision and your refined footwork.
+You will find it nearly impossible to have world-class technique because every technical consideration relies on ideal positioning, which relies on the interaction between your vision and your refined footwork.

 Countless hours of study have gone into technique, when you see major online summits which have titles like Find Your Magic Wand Forehand to Make the Ball Disappear, The Ultimate Super Duper Backhand, How to Serve Like A Wizard, you will still need your eyes to get you aligned with the shot.
-Putting all that effort on swings, will only help you if you are seeing it well, then directing it to the target you want, with the speed and spin you desire to execute in your game plan.
-So, take in the technical instruction, SportsEdTV is a nexus for that, but also remember that visual skills are essential to making it all happen.
+Putting all that effort into swings will only help you if you are seeing it well and then directing it to the target you want, with the speed and spin you desire to execute in your game plan.
+So, take in the technical instruction.
+SportsEdTV is a nexus for that, but remember that visual skills are essential to making it all happen.

 Track the Ball Like an Animal in The Wild